luislee818/cups_coding_standards/cups.cs.md

     return (likeMusic && likeMovies);

 More example on compound statements.
-    // some of the examples below are pseudo-code
+    Note: some of the examples below are pseudo-code

 The **if-else** class of statements should have the following form, ***always use braces***.
     string masks = "XXXXXX";